Let's get your Theory Test sorted easily

 You’ll find out immediately if you’ve passed.
 If you’ve failed the test, you’ll also be sent a letter through the post outlining what you got wrong and the areas where you need to improve.

 There are no shortcuts or ways of cheating the system and passing will be a case of studying the right resources and practising with dummy tests.
-The key lies in good preparation, both in terms of familiarity with the format and technology of the test as well as your driving knowledge.
+The key lies in good preparation, both in terms of familiarity with the format and technology of the test as well as having knowledge.

 You’ve got to wait at least 72 hours before retaking the test, but most test centres are really busy so you’ll probably have to wait a while before a free spot comes up anyway.

 What happens if I pass my Theory Test?